expo-dev/expositor/readme.md

 It’s been over a year since the last release, but Expositor hasn’t been abandoned.
 Since the last release, three major projects have been completed:

-- her value network has been improved by contextually switching out the first layer (depending on the locations of the kings) and second layer (depending on the material on the board),
+- Her value network has been improved by contextually switching out the first layer (depending on the locations of the kings) and second layer (depending on the material on the board).

-- many of her core types have been rewritten and the correctness of her code has been improved,[^1] and
+- Many of her core types have been rewritten and the correctness of her code has been improved.[^1]

-- she now has a self-play routine, obviating the need for any external tools or opening books to generate training data.
+- She now has a self-play routine, obviating the need for any external tools or opening books to generate training data.

-Other changes include:
+Other changes include

 - a bespoke format for training data (the “quick” format) that is smaller and faster to deserialize,